EFA-FHB/efa_cicd/shared_actions/check_branch_name/README.md

 ## check_branch_name

-Checks the passed `branchName` for compliance with the [project branching strategy](https://confluence.nortal.com/display/BVU/New+branching+strategy).
+Checks the passed `refName` for compliance with the [project branching strategy](https://confluence.nortal.com/display/BVU/New+branching+strategy).
+If refName does not comply, action will exit with `exit code: 1` and will provide an error message with Confluence link to branc strategy.

 ## Inputs